6 Questions Every Teacher Needs To Answer In Order To Grow

 If you’re incredible with grouping and differentiation, use that.
 Find PDs that further those skills so that you can get the most out of them to support areas where you’re not so incredible.
 Every teacher is good at something.
 Know what you’re good at, and grow from there.

-5. What do my students & peers need from me?
+5. What do my students and colleagues need from me and I from them?

 Another important element of choosing a PD is knowing what others are doing and what they need from you.